AdelShbz/OnlineNote_Backend/README.md

 # Online Note Backend

-This project is the backend of the [Online Note](https://github.com/AdelShbz/OnlineNote_Android) Android application.
+This project is the backend of the [Online Note](https://github.com/AdelShbz/OnlineNote_Android) Android application, which uses MongoDb for its DataBase.